Man… I see this question more often than I want to. And if you look closely, it’s basically people just complaining that they don’t want to study.

 Is it just a mystical process where the crystal ball in your head somehow divines issues from the heavens?

-On its surface, an essay is simply a string of IRACs (easier said than done of course).
-Prep companies and law school tend to focus on the “R” and “A” and assume that you already know how to find the “I” naturally.
+On its surface, a bar exam essay is simply a string of IRACs (easier said than done of course).
+Prep companies and law schools tend to focus on the “R” and “A” and assume that you already know how to find the “I” naturally.